py85252876/MMVGM/README.md

 ```

-Develop a detection and source tracing model using VideoMAE as the backbone.
+Develop the detection and source tracing model using VideoMAE as the backbone.

 - **Training MAE-based detection model**